 Recruiters have screening tools that will prioritize resumes that include words specific to the job posting.
 So, if they’re looking for someone with experience using Windows Server 2012, Visual Studio, or C# then you better mention your experience with these programs and languages in your resume.

-Tailor Your Resume to the Job
+Tailor Your Resume for the Job

 So many people have a standard resume that they use for every job, and they only customize the cover letter.
 This is a big mistake.
-Every IT job is different, and with limited space you really need to customize your resume to ensure that it highlights the skills, experience, and knowledge you have that are specific to each IT job posting.
+Every IT job is different, and with limited space, you really need to customize your resume to ensure that it highlights the skills, experience, and knowledge you have that are specific to each IT job posting.